-As a worldwide company headquartered in Minnesota, the Best Buy Foundation considers proposals from nonprofit organizations that serve the seven-county metro area, providing access to opportunities for teens through technology, and adding to the vibrancy of the Twin Cities area.
+As a worldwide company headquartered in Minnesota, the Best Buy Foundation considers proposals from nonprofit organizations that serve the seven-county Twin Cities metro area, providing access to opportunities for teens through technology and Arts and Culture organizations that add to the vibrancy of the Twin Cities area.

-The Twin Cities Fund considers proposals from 501(c)(3) nonprofit organizations that:
+The Twin Cities Fund considers proposals quarterly from 501(c)(3) nonprofit organizations that:

-- Offer programs that encourage teens to learn, experiment and collaborate with the latest technologies, developing skills and experiences to help them succeed in their careers, contribute to their communities and lead outstanding lives.
+- Teens and Tech programs that encourage teens to learn, experiment and collaborate with the latest technologies, developing skills and experiences to help them succeed in their careers, contribute to their communities and lead outstanding lives.

-- Technologies include computing, robotics, 3-D printing, digital photography, filmmaking and videography, graphic design, audio production, game development, programming and app development.
+- Technologies include computing, robotics (robotics club funding is done through Best Buy Community Grants program), 3-D printing, digital photography, filmmaking and videography, graphic design, audio production, game development, programming and app development.

 Twin Cities grant applications to the Best Buy Foundation are reviewed on a quarterly basis, with the following application deadlines:

-- Nonprofits must submit a letter of inquiry (including description of the campaign) by Feb.
-1.
+- Nonprofits must submit an online letter of inquiry (including description of the campaign) by June 1 using the link below.

-- Organizations will be contacted within 30 days and advised as to whether or not a full proposal will be accepted.
-If accepted, nonprofits should submit immediately through the on-line process.
+- Nonprofits will be contacted and advised as to whether or not a full proposal will be accepted.
+If accepted, nonprofits will be sent a link to submit immediately through the on-line process.

 Accepted capital requests require a site visit.
 Site visits will be conducted between August and September, with final decisions announced at the end of October.